erldPy/bell-timer/README.md

-**Bell Timer**

-Free to use, copy, and fork.
-You are welcome to copy this project or fork it and adapt it for your own school.
-Just bring your own bell schedule and calendar file and update them as needed.
+Bell Timer
+Overview

-A single file, mobile friendly web app that shows the current bell schedule status and a live countdown timer.
-It supports two building schedules, optional bell sounds, fullscreen mode, and automatic school closed detection using a local calendar.ics file.
+Bell Timer is a lightweight, mobile friendly web application that displays the current school bell status and a live countdown timer.
+It is designed for classroom displays, hallway monitors, kiosks, and wall mounted screens.

-**Features**
+Features

-Live status and countdown
+Live bell status and countdown

-Shows the current block such as P 3, Transition, Before School, Dismissal, etc, with a real time countdown, next bell time, and active time range.
+Displays the current period or block

+Shows a live countdown timer

+Displays the next bell time

+Shows the current time range

 Two building schedules

+Supports two separate bell schedules

-Toggle between Building 1 and Building 2 with one button.
-The selected building is saved in localStorage.
+One tap switches between Building 1 and Building 2

+Building selection is saved and restored automatically

-School closed detection
+School closed day detection
-Reads calendar.ics and automatically shows “School closed” with no bells on days marked as no school, holidays, or breaks.

-Smart time handling
-Handles Sundays, before school, transitions, and after school hours without confusing timers.
+Reads from a local calendar.ics file

+Detects closed days based on event titles

+Automatically disables timers and bells on closed days

 Optional bell sounds

-Sound can be turned on or off and is generated using the Web Audio API.
+Sound can be turned on or off

-Long warning tone at 2 minutes remaining

-Short tones in the final seconds of periods and transitions
+Warning beeps near the end of periods

-Auto scaling timer text
-Countdown digits automatically resize to fit the screen.
+Uses the Web Audio API

+Sound preference is saved

 Fullscreen support

-Double click on desktop or double tap on mobile toggles fullscreen for wall displays.
+Double click on desktop to toggle fullscreen

+Double tap on mobile to toggle fullscreen

+Designed for wall displays and kiosks

-Mobile friendly layout
+Mobile friendly design
-Responsive design with smooth scrolling and adaptive sizing for phones, tablets, and kiosks.

-**Files**
+Responsive layout

+Works in portrait and landscape

+Smooth scrolling on touch devices

+File Structure

 index.html

-Contains all HTML, CSS, and JavaScript
+bell.css

+bell.js

 calendar.ics

-Optional file used to detect school closed days
+favicon-16.png

+favicon-32.png

-favicon-16.png, favicon-32.png, favicon-94.png
+favicon-94.png
-Browser and shortcut icons

-**Customization**

-Bell schedules
+Customizing Bell Schedules

-Edit the schedules object to match your school’s bell times and labels.
+Edit the schedules object in bell.js.

-Calendar
-Replace calendar.ics with your own school calendar.

-Closed day keywords
-Update parseClosedKeysFromIcs() to match your district’s calendar wording.

-**Notes**

-The calendar parser is intentionally simple and checks only SUMMARY and DTSTART

-Closed days are treated as single day events
+Each block defines a start time, end time, and either a period number or label.

+Customizing Closed Day Keywords

+Edit the parseClosedKeysFromIcs function in bell.js.
+Update the keyword list used to identify closed days such as:

+no school

+school closed

+holiday

+winter break

+Deployment Notes

-The app should be served from a web server so fetch("calendar.ics") works correctly
+Serve the files from a web server

+Loading directly from the file system may block calendar loading

+Works in modern Chrome, Edge, Safari, and mobile browsers

+Suitable for kiosk and fullscreen deployments

+License

+This project is provided as is for educational and institutional use.
+You may modify and deploy it freely within your organization.